Lahiru-LK/Ollama-Chatbot/README.md

 pip install -r requirements.txt
 ```

-### 3️⃣ Set Up Your API Key 🔑
+### 3️⃣ Ensure Local API Is Running 🖥️

-- Get your API key from [Ollama API Documentation](https://www.ollama.com/docs).
-- Open `ollama_api.py` and replace the placeholder with your API key.
+The chatbot uses a **local API** to generate responses.
+Verify that the API is running at `http://localhost:11434/api/generate`.

+- **Model used**: `qwen2:0.5b`
+- **Why this model?** It provides balanced performance, speed, and accuracy for general-purpose conversations.

+If the API is not running, refer to the setup guide provided with your local server.

 ### 4️⃣ Run the Chatbot 🚀

+Now, you can start the chatbot:

 ```bash
 python main.py